Port Pipavav: Shialbet island

 Shialbet island is a natural breakwater facing the wharves of the port.
 It is inhabited by a small fishing community and is connected to the mainland.

 Cargo operations

-The cargo port is owned by the public company Gujarat Pipavav Port Ltd., and is operated by their majority owner APM Terminals, who are one of the largest container terminal operators in the world.
+The cargo port is owned by the public company Gujarat Pipavav Port Limited (GPPL), and is operated by their majority owner APM Terminals, who are one of the largest container terminal operators in the world.
 Container, bulk, liquid, LPG an Roll-on/roll-off cargo can be handled.
 Services provided include pilotage/towage, cargo handling and logistics support.

 Port characteristics

-The port is along the major trade routes and is close to the major Indian Port of Nhava Sheva (about 160 Nm).
-It has been dredged to 14.5 m draft.
-There are 8 quay cranes for containers and 2 mobile harbor cranes for handling bulk cargo.
+The port is along major trade routes and is close to the major Indian port of Nhava Sheva (about 160 Nm).
+It has been dredged to allow a maximum draft of 14.5 m.
+There are 8 quay cranes for containers, 2 mobile harbor cranes for handling bulk cargo, 4 rail mounted gantry cranes and 20 Rubber tyred gantry cranes.

 For refrigerated shipping, the port is operated by a single entity i.e. it is a captive port.